chunglets/chunglets/README.md

 hi. click on straw.page links in my desc.
+I block all safe server The Freak Circus fans.
+I hate you all.

+I usually hang around at the english safe server because 18+ is so buns 😂😂😂